Mark Caswell BSc (Hons First Class)

 University of Otago and for other national and international bodies.
 David managed the initial delivery of the New Zealand

-Formulary (NZF) and remains associated with the NZF as an adviser.
+Formulary (NZF) and remains associated with the NZF as an advisor.

 David has worked on numerous national and international projects involving safe and effective drug use, including consultancies with WHO,